 Switchel Recipe from an Almanac Reader

-Here’s a switchel recipe from Dennis Miles, an Almanac Facebook fan and full-time blacksmith.
+Here’s an alternative switchel recipe to try, courtesy of Dennis Miles, an Almanac Facebook fan and full-time blacksmith.
 He drinks his Haymaker’s Punch from a mid-19th century haymaker’s jug.

 - 1 gallon water